 “What!
 Did Mr. Bingley write to you about every word my sister had said?
 I do not know that he is such a diligent correspondent.”

 “He normally was not.
-But it seems love have made him better.
+But it seems love has made him better.
 He said your sister encourages him to write more and with more care.
 That will give pleasure to the readers, she said.”

 “I congratulate Miss Bennet for her good influence on my friend.”